10 Bodyweight Exercises to Strengthen Your Core

 2. Better stability.

 Core training is SO important for injury prevention.
 Your core helps you maintain balance and properly distribute forces during different movement patterns.
-If you are performing a lift without the support of a bench or a machine, even if it's not an ab focused movement, you’re actually using your core to keep your body stable while the prime mover muscle does the work.
+If you are performing a lift without the support of a bench or a machine, even if it's not an core focused movement, you’re actually using your core to keep your body stable while the prime mover muscle does the work.

 3. Strength, Power, and Muscular Endurance of the Core